top of page

 Shichida Method and Heguru flashcards as fast as 1 - 0.5 seconds.
 Glenn Doman is less than 1 second (or as quick as you can).

-The Shichida Method is known as "Whole Brain Education" and the Heguru Method as "Right Brain Education".
+The Shichida Method is also known as "Whole Brain Education" and the Heguru Method as "Right Brain Education".

 They are both almost the same.